anumcait/GCP-Journey/Day-08/GCP Flask App Deployment — VPC + NAT + Load Balancer + Cloud DNS.md

    - VPC network → Firewall → Create firewall rule
    - Name: allow-health-checks-8080
    - Direction: Ingress
+   -**Network:prod-vpc** (Make sure selected this otherwise will get error , i did not get page after troubleshooting found this and changed network)
    - Targets: All instances in the network (or use a network tag from your template)
    - Source IPv4 ranges: 35.191.0.0/16, 130.211.0.0/22
    - Protocols/ports: TCP:8080